 Usually, a post-construction clean up will include the following:

-– sweep and vacuum all surfaces, including ceilings, walls
+- Sweep and vacuum all surfaces, including ceilings and walls

-– clean all hardware such as hinges and handles
+- Clean all hardware hinges and handles, shelves, and cabinets

-If you’re trying to decide whether to do it yourself or to outsource it to the experts, ask the following questions:
+If you’re trying to decide whether to tackle clean up after a renovation yourself or to outsource it to the experts, ask the following questions:

 - Do you have the energy and time?